-The affidavit also said numerous documents found in Dutschke's home had printer markings that were similar to ones on the letters and that he had used the Internet to buy castor beans, from which ricin is derived.
+Traces of ricin also were found in the studio and Dutschke used the Internet to buy castor beans, from which ricin is derived, the affidavit said.

-Annette Dobbs, who owns the small shopping center where the studio was located, said authorities padlocked the door to it last week.
-They also searched his house and vehicles.
+Annette Dobbs, who owns the small shopping center where the studio was located, said authorities padlocked the door to it sometime after the search.

-Dobbs said Tuesday that FBI agents haven't told her anything, including whether the building poses a health threat.
 Inside the studio is one large room with a smaller reception area and a concrete floor.
-Police tape covered the front and the small back door.
+Police tape covered the front door and the small back door.